 Nature-lovers come from around the globe to explore Frontenac Provincial Park‘s trails.
 Perched on the southern arm of the Canadian Shield, this park features granite outcrops, vast wetlands, scenic lakes and mixed forests.

 The trail network boasts short loops for beginners, as well as 20 km+ routes for the seasoned adventurer.

 Killarney’s iconic wilderness looks even more beautiful when blanketed in snow.

 As you pass through mature pine forests, open fields and frozen marshlands, don’t forget to take a break and enjoy the serenity of this remarkable landscape.

 North of Barrie

 Quiet winter wanderers of Wasaga Beach’s of snowshoe trails are rewarded with sights of wildlife, including white-tailed deer and winter birds.
-The Wasaga Trail Centre offers equipment rentals, light refreshments, and warm-up and outback shelters to warm up a lunch on a crisp winter day.
+The Wasaga Beach Nordic and Trail Centre offers equipment rentals shelters to warm up a lunch on a crisp winter day.